bluesky/scanspec/master/_sources/tutorials/graphql-service.rst.txt

     (Press CTRL+C to quit)

-You can now open a browser to http://0.0.0.0:8080/graphql and see a GraphiQL_ editor which will allow you to send GraphQL queries to the server
+You can now open a browser to http://0.0.0.0:8080/graphql and see a GraphiQL_ editor which will allow you to send GraphQL queries to the server.

 .. note::

-    All the examples below will embed a GraphiQL_ editor in your browser talking to the scanspec service, they are live and you can modify the queries and press the play button to get an updated response from the server.
+    All the examples below will embed a GraphiQL_ editor in your browser.
+If you refresh your browser, they will contact the scanspec service you are running and become live: you can modify the queries and press the play button to get an updated response from the server.
 If the server is not running (or you didn't pass ``--cors`` to it) then the play button will not be visible.

 Validating a Spec